edelloro/TO-THE-MOON-AND-BACK/README.md

 Synopsis of Problem:

-Write a program to calculate the volume of the moon in as many ways as possible.
+Write a web-service program which describes some design patterns for C# server side, with a variety of javascript based front ends.